- What type of stud finder are you looking for?

 Magnetic stud finders make use of a magnet in order to find hidden metallic elements that are behind a wall.
 There are those that make use of either a stationary magnet or a movable one.

-The way they are used is basically the same in that you run them across a surface and watch for a magnetic response to indicate the possible location of studs.
+The way magnetic stud finders are used is basically the same as electric stud finders in that you run the tool across a surface and watch for a magnetic response to indicate the possible location of studs.
+Although the tool is not 100% accurate you have to do multiple tests in an area.

 Stationary magnets.